Getting customers to that site is the next, often trickier, step.

 Make sure to use your primary keyword(s) in the slug.
 Keep the link at a reasonable length, so that it doesn’t get shortened in the search results.

-3. Choose an SEO-friendly URL (e.g. //www.domain or //domain)
+1. Choose an SEO-friendly Domain Name (e.g. //www.domain or //domain)

 When choosing your domain name, keep in mind it is one of the first things your potential customers will see.

-Whether you include the www at the start of your domain is up to you, but stay away from domains that include long strings of numbers or non-standard characters.
+It is also best practice to stay away from domains that include long strings of numbers or non-standard characters.

 Examples of good URLs for SEO are: